1,000+ Opportunities

 Applicants can apply at the Greeley or Wichita County USDA Service Centers. _USDA is an equal opportunity provider, employer, and lender. _ # Natural Resources Conservation Service U.S. Department of Agriculture * Non-Discrimination Statement * OneFPAC - Employee Links * Report Fraud on USDA Contract")

-Based on current listing details, eligibility includes: Agricultural producers in Greeley and Wichita Counties in Kansas.
+According to the current listing, eligibility includes: Agricultural producers in Greeley and Wichita Counties in Kansas.
 Applications accepted year-round; FY 2026 deadline is July 2, 2026.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Groundwater Recharge and Sustainability Project (GRASP) are due July 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.